yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/with-kubernetes/with-kubernetes.md

 ## Tyk Helm Chart

-This is the preferred (and easiest) way to install Tyk Pro on Kubernetes, it will install Tyk as an ingress to your K8s cluster, where you can then add new APIs to manage via Tyk Kubernetes Operator,  or as with a normal Pro Installation managed with the Dashboard Control Plane.
+This is the preferred (and easiest) way to install Tyk Pro on Kubernetes.
+It will install Tyk as an ingress to your K8s cluster, where you can then add new APIs to manage via our Tyk Kubernetes Operator,  or as with a normal Tyk Pro Installation managed with a Dashboard Control Plane.

-The full instructions on how to [install Tyk via the Helm chart are in the Github Respository](https://github.com/TykTechnologies/tyk-helm-chart)
+The full instructions on how to [install Tyk via the Helm chart are in our GitHub Respository](https://github.com/TykTechnologies/tyk-helm-chart)

 ## Tyk Kubernetes Operator and Ingress